...

 Projects demonstrating creative brilliance can receive support and funding from the NEA, an autonomous agency in the U.S. (Washington.
 Federal Government.
 Resident Lyndon B. Johnson signed an act into law establishing the organization.

-National Medal of the Arts Conclusion
+Wrapping Up National Medal of the Arts

 If you like this article about National Medal of the Arts and would like to know more, please comment below.